-Sometimes you just want an Eastern European inspired restaurant and bar serving predominately Polish food in a regularly heaving and understatedly glamorous Blackfriars venue.
+Sometimes you just want an Eastern European inspired restaurant and bar serving predominantly Polish food in an extremely popular and understatedly glamorous Southwark location.

 It’s perfect for winter.
 Which isn’t to say it’s not also good in summer, but is to say that the menu – although seasonal and regularly rotating – is basically a giant, unashamed food blanket.
 Featuring, as blankets do, soups of pearl barley and pumpkin; Siberian pelmeni dumplings; pickled fish; roast goose leg and lamb rump; and desserts like rum marinated plum with chocolate mousse.
 For drinks, there are more than thirty signature cocktails (awash primarily with their small selection of homemade spiced and aged vodkas) as well as a lengthy wine list and a rotating selection of beer.